jdeboer/ganalytics/README.md

   library(ganalytics)
   ```

-* If you successfully set your system environment variables in step 3 above, then execute the following, optionally providing the email address you use to sign into Google Analytics:
+* If you successfully set your system environment variables in step 3 above, then execute the following, optionally providing the email address you use to sign-in to Google Analytics:
   ```r
   my_creds <- GoogleApiCreds("you@company.com")
   ```